Crowding Out Effect

 The crowding out effect

 describes the negative impact government borrowing may have on the economy.
-Government borrowing pushes up interest rates and reduces business investment because the government siphons financial resources from households and businesses.
+Government borrowing siphons financial resources from households and businesses which pushes up interest rates and reduces business and household investment.

 The crowding out effect diminishes the benefits of government spending.
 Interest rates and loanable funds are subject to the law of supply and demand.
 When a government borrows the money to finance its needs, it competes for money in the financial markets which pushes up interest rates.
 Higher interest rates may deter a family from purchasing a home or a car.
 They may also deter a business from expanding its facilities.
 Economists call this the crowding out effect because the government "crowds out" household and business investment.

 A company's decision to proceed with a project depends upon its projected return on investment.
 At lower interest rates, more ventures become profitable.
 For example, assume a company is interested in expanding operations.
 It estimates its return on investment would equal six percent.
 When its borrowing rate exceeds six percent, the expansion does not make economic sense, but when the company is able to borrow the money at less than six percent, the venture may become worthwhile.
 Governments have a more inelastic demand for loanable funds.
 They borrow based on needs rather than whether or not an investment makes sense from a business viewpoint.
 Government representatives rarely suggest making an investment or delaying an investment because interest rates are attractive or too high.